 No. A patient's saying that "I have faith in you" to their doctor simply means the person has complete confidence in the doctor.
 They trust in the doctor's skills, and trust that the doctor will perform the surgery flawlessly.

-But what was Jesus doing that she should have confidence in?
+What else was Jesus doing that she should have confidence in?
 Is Jesus talking about her having confidence in his miracles?
 Or is Jesus talking about her having confidence in his existence?

 No, because those things were obvious to see.
 Anyone seeing Jesus' miracles would have confidence in Jesus having those abilities.
 (We know that Mary traveled with Jesus so she had witnessed those.)